Create a

 • Flexible scheduling left up to the individual or work unit based on business or project requirements

-It is also seen that the hybrid model is somewhat more common in larger organizations (with more than 1000 employees) than in smaller ones (with less than 100 employees).
+It is also seen that the hybrid model is somewhat more common in larger organizations (with more than 1000 employees) than in smaller ones (with fewer than 100 employees).
 Not surprisingly, this appears to be based on need (more geographically dispersed employees, more real estate savings opportunities), and better resourcing (being able to afford supporting technologies, bigger scale allowing for more savings opportunities).

 The reasons why organizations are open to remote work